-a. a description of the method used to handle process waters and other water discharges that are subject to NPDES/LPDES permit and state water discharge permit requirements and regulations; and b. a plan for the disposal and periodic testing of ash.
+i. a description of the method used to handle process waters and other water discharges that are subject to NPDES/LPDES permit and state water discharge permit requirements and regulations; and ii. a plan for the disposal and periodic testing of ash.
 (All ash and residue shall be disposed of in a permitted facility.).

-5. The following information is required for Type I-A and II-A refuse-derived fuel facilities and Type III separation and composting facilities:

-a. a description of the testing to be performed on the fuel or compost; and b. a description of the uses for and the types of fuel/compost to be produced.
+d.
+The following information is required for Type I-A and II-A refuse-derived fuel facilities and Type III separation and composting facilities only: i. a description of the testing to be performed on the fuel or compost; and ii. a description of the uses for and the types of fuel/compost to be produced.

-6. Type I-A and II-A refuse-derived fuel facilities and Type III separation and composting facilities shall include a description of marketing procedures and control.
+e.
+Type I-A and II-A refuse-derived fuel facilities and Type III separation and composting facilities shall include a description of marketing procedures and control.